fynnbehnke/turtleBot3-TCPIP-simulation/README.md

 ## Installation

-- Install ROS on your Workstation (preferably ROS-Noetic / Ubuntu 20.04).
+- Install ROS and the required packages on your Workstation (preferably ROS-Noetic / Ubuntu 20.04).

      Follow this [Tutorial](http://wiki.ros.org/noetic/Installation/Ubuntu) (Install the Desktop-Full-Version for Gazebo).
+     ```BASH
+     sudo apt-get install ros-noetic-turtlebot3
+     ```

 -  Create, Build and Source a new ROS Workspace